brunokoga/fichas/marksman.md

 You are adept at firing ranged attacks into melee.
 You can shoot or throw ranged weapons at an opponent engaged in melee without taking the standard –4 penalty on your attack roll.
 Note: Two characters are engaged in melee if they are enemies of each other and either threatens the other.

+####Traits
+**Warrior of Old**: As a child, you put in long hours in combat drills, and though time has made this training a dim memory, you still have a knack for quickly responding to trouble.
+You gain a +2 trait bonus on Initiative checks.

+**Desert Child**: You were born and raised in rocky deserts.
+You are accustomed to high temperatures, and gain a +4 trait bonus on any saving throws made to resist the effects of being in hot conditions and a +1 trait bonus on all saving throws against fire effects.

 ####Special Qualities
 **Wind Reader (Su)**